axthorpe/cs3240-labdemo/README.md

 # cs3240-labdemo
-Test Repo for CS3240 Lab5
+Test Repo for CS3240 Lab5 with Greeting Method